-(SW1.2) Are you able to provide geolocation data for your site facilities?
-No, not currently but we intend to provide it within the next two years
+Are you able to provide geolocation data for your facilities?
+Comment Row 1 No, not currently but we intend to provide it within the next two years

 (SW2.1) Please propose any mutually beneficial water-related projects you could collaborate on with specific CDP supply chain members.